yzabc007/SurfCon/README.md

 ## 2. Dataset
 The dataset used in current experiments contains medical term-term co-occurrence graphs extracted from EMRs.
 The dataset can be downloaded from the original paper, [Building the graph of medicine from millions of clinical narratives](https://datadryad.org/resource/doi:10.5061/dryad.jp917)

+There are some inputs that need to be prepared before running.

 ## 3. Run

 ## 4. Citation